Google’s SGE Update Will Change SEO Forever

 Though Google has many fingers in many pies, its core product remains its search engine.
 Over 50% of Google’s total annual revenue comes from search advertising alone.
 If users don’t feel that Google offers the best search product on the market, they lose market share, which significantly affects revenue.

 To this end, Google’s changes seem targeted at addressing common complaints from its users.
-Many users feel that the only authentic and truthful reviews and discussions happen on social platforms like Reddit and TikTok, so Google’s integrating social media more deeply into its search.
+Many users feel that only authentic and truthful reviews and discussions happen on social platforms like Reddit and TikTok, so Google is integrating social media more deeply into its search.
 Users feel that top search results are untrustworthy, as widespread SEO practices have resulted in many topics being dominated by marketing pages intended to sell a specific solution.
 So, Google offers its own generic informational answers as a counter-balance to all the marketing speak.

 If it seems like Google’s at war with SEO, there’s some truth to that.
-SEO is ultimately about gaming the system, finding ways to edge out competitors while driving business results.
+SEO is ultimately about gaming the system finding ways to edge out competitors while driving business results.
 At its extreme, this is at odds with providing a good search experience to users.
 This feels like Google punching back, re-establishing themselves as the premium information service on the internet.

 Anticipated impact on search advertising